-What are the best gifts for a new dad?
+What are the best new dad gifts?
 It’s a tricky question.
-Fathers-to-be and first-time-dads and their partner were likely showered with lots of baby gear: bibs, bassinets, baby monitors, baby shushers.
-But that doesn’t mean he won’t appreciate something else.
-But first-time dads are stressed out and sleep deprived, so they could feel a bit special.
-New dad gifts should then be one of two things: something that serves a practical purpose to make his life a little easier, or something fun that can help him relax during his rare free time.
+Fathers-to-be and first-time-dads and their partners were likely showered with lots of baby gear: bibs, bassinets, baby monitors, and strollers.
+However, that doesn’t mean he won’t appreciate something entirely different and left-of-field.
+First-time dads are stressed out and sleep-deprived, so they could do with something that makes them feel a bit special.
+The best new dad gifts should then be one of two things: something that serves a practical purpose to make his life a little easier, or something fun and unexpected that can help him relax during his rare free time.
 With that in mind, here’s a collection of the best gifts for new dads.

 Best New Dad Gifts

 The multipurpose cooler pouch keeps milk cold on the go.
 A spacious interior offers plenty of room for snacks, while dual mesh pockets hold ice packs.